home-assistant/home-assistant.io/source/_integrations/intellifire.markdown

 ### Lights

-If the unit is equipped with lights you will have a light entity.
+The integration provides a light entity if the unit is equipped with lights.

 ### Number